InfiiiinitY/AboutMe-Vitepress/projects/personal/index.md

 This is an ongoing project.
 Can these things even be final?

+## Proxmox cluster

+I moved from a weak Rasperry Pi to a much more capable Proxmox node cluster.

+This is my homelab now.

 ## My VPS

 This is what I use almost daily.